 Graves was right.

-Redmon, a senior, exploded in the No. 22 Bulldogs’ 81-68 win over Santa Clara on Thursday – scoring a career-high 32 points to become the 12th player in the team’s history to eclipse 30 points in a game.
-Fellow senior Kayla Standish was the 11th player to reach the mark when she scored 30 points against UCLA in the second round last season’s NCAA tournament.
+Redmon, a senior, scored a career-high 32 points in the No. 22 Bulldogs’ 81-68 win over Santa Clara on Thursday to become the 12th player in team history to eclipse 30 points in a game.
+Fellow senior Kayla Standish was the 11th player to reach the mark when she scored 30 against UCLA in last season’s NCAA tournament.

-Two days later, Redmon poured in a team-high 12 points, along with seven rebounds, two steals and one block in Gonzaga’s 54-44 win at San Diego.
-The week earned the Lewis and Clark graduate West Coast Conference Player of the Week honors.
+Two days later, Redmon poured in a team-high 12 points, along with seven rebounds, two steals and a block, in Gonzaga’s 54-44 win at San Diego.
+The week earned the Lewis and Clark High School graduate West Coast Conference Player of the Week honors.

 “I think where I’ve tried to really improve is on being more aggressive and vocal – I never had to do that before or be that player on the team,” Redmon said.
 “I just want to finish so strong and make the most of what I have left here.”